Prepare your vessel for survey

 • Make a list of work recently completed or money spent, especially on engines, sails and standing rigging.

 • On the day of the survey make sure keys for access to the vessel and all lockers are available, along with any paperwork requested.
-By all means come down to open the boat and say hello, but please, please don't stay to watch us working, this applies especially to Condition surveys!
+By all means come down to open the boat and say hello, but unless required, please don't stay to watch us working.
 We will give you a brief summary of our findings as soon as we have finished, either by phone or in person, and the full written report will be produced on receipt of payment, usually within a couple of days.

 • If you have any questions or would like to book your yacht or boat survey contact us.